foundeo/cfdocs/guides/en/security-authentication.md

 ### The Login View (Page)

 We'll start exploring how to build a secure authentication mechanism by examining the login page you should use for your web application.
 This login page should take advantage of both federation and prevent against password disclosure.
-Our examples will, again, be using fw/1 to demonstrate ways of handling these tasks, but the same concepts are applicable accross all web applications (even non-CFML ones!).
+Our examples will, again, be using fw/1 to demonstrate ways of handling these tasks, but the same concepts are applicable across all web applications (even non-CFML ones!).

 Let's start by looking at our login() controller.
 One of the first things we do is to set a zero-value session cookie when requesting the login form.
 This will be checked during authentication to ensure that our form is being posted from our own server: